armeniopinto/grovefilm.club/README.md

 > The combined runtime was **22 days**, 21 hours and 38 minutes!

 > The most common actor, featuring in 6 films, was [Jake Gyllenhaal](http://www.imdb.com/name/nm0350453/).
-He is followed by [Jason Clarke](http://www.imdb.com/name/nm0164809/), who features in 5 films.
+He is followed by [Jason Clarke](http://www.imdb.com/name/nm0164809/), who featured in 5 films.

 > Other common actors, featuring in 4 films each, were:
 > * [Adam Driver](http://www.imdb.com/name/nm3485845/)